Poems from 2025

 they didn’t know

-how wildflowers bloomed
+wildflowers bloomed

-not for attention,
+not for attention

-but to be in unison
+but in unison with God.

-I found the petals
+I found my petals

 when I remembered